Accenture/ALM-SF-Metadata-API-Pipelines/README.md

-# Salesforce ALM Framework - Python Scripts for Metadata API
+# Salesforce ALM Framework - CI/CD Pipelines for Metadata API

-Python scripts to perform ALM (Application Lifecycle Management) operations over Salesforce platform using metadata API.
+Groovy pipelines for Jenkins to perform ALM (Application Lifecycle Management) operations over Salesforce platform using Metadata API.
+The DX version of these pipelines can be found in [ALM-SF-DX-Pipelines](https://github.com/Accenture/ALM-SF-DX-Pipelines).

-These scripts can be used standalone or invoked from CI/CD pipelines, such as the Jenkins pipelines from [ALM-SF-Metadata-API-Pipelines](https://github.com/Accenture/ALM-SF-Metadata-API-Pipelines).

-## Call Git Server

-Handle Git operations between different Git distributions.
+These pipelines are meant to be used altogether with Python scripts from [LM-SF-Metadata-API-Python-Tools](https://github.com/Accenture/ALM-SF-Metadata-API-Python-Tools).

 Currently supporting:
+- Gitlab CE
-- Gitlab
+- Gitlab EE
+- Gitlab.com
 - Bitbucket Cloud
 - Bitbucket Server

-Detailed explanation can be found at [Call Git Server README](/callGitServer/README.md)

-## Merger
+## Git2SF

-Builds a package with the changes between source and target branches or commits.
+Automatic pipeline triggered from a Merge/Pull Request creation and/or modification.
+The job performs a validation/deployment of the differences exisiting between the source and target branches in the configured org.

-Detailed explanation can be found at [Merger README](/merger/README.md)
+Detailed explanation and job configuration can be found at [Git2SF README](/docs/Git2SF_README.md).

-## Nomenclature
+## DeployerOpenMR

-Validates if metadata files follow custom nomenclature guidelines.
+Handles the manually executed jobs to validate/deploy metadata into Salesforce using as input parameters the Merge/Pull Request Id and the target Salesforce environment.

-Detailed explanation can be found at [Nomenclature README](/nomenclature/README.md)
+Detailed explanation and job configuration can be found at [DeployerOpenMR README](/docs/DeployerOpenMR_README.md).

-## PMD
+## Deployer

-Creates a customizable report from a PMD analysis.
+Handles the manually executed jobs to validate/deploy metadata into Salesforce using as input parameters the source and target commit hashes (or tag names) and the target Salesforce environment.

-Detailed explanation can be found at [PMD README](/pmd/README.md)
+Detailed explanation and job configuration can be found at [Deployer README](/docs/Deployer_README.md).

-## Send Email
+## Pipeline Libraries

-Sends an email showing the pipeline results and attaches PMD and/or deployment logs.
+Set of shared libraries wich are used by the pipelines execution.

+Detailed explanation of each library can be found at [Libraries README](/var/README.md).

-Detailed explanation can be found at [Send email README](/sendemail/README.md)
+Detailed explanation and job configuration can be found at [Deployer README](/docs/Deployer_README.md).

+# Contributors Guide

+## Contribution

+We encourage you to contribute to new features or fixes.
+You can start by opening a [Github issue](https://github.com/Accenture/ALM-SF-DX-Pipelines/issues) to get feedback from other contributors.

 ## License